 As per traveling within Costa Rica and Panama, Panama has more developed infrastructures than Costa Rica.
 The roads are generally better and the highways are much more developed.
 This makes travel life much easier in Panama than in Costa Rica.
 Yet again, Costa Rica has a more developed travel industry than Panama, with more hostels, hotels, shuttle services, and so on… They exist in Panama but to a much lesser extent.

 Overall, this is a very close call, but Panama wins it.
-In general, Panama has better infrastructures and that reflects into traveling.
+In general, Panama has better infrastructures and that reflects in traveling.